DomWilliams0/name-needed/.planning/backlog.md

 	* click and drag to select multiple
 	* multiple clicks in the same place to iterate through overlapping entities
 	* list of society members in UI to click instead
+    * when multiple candidates, choose highest z as it's more likely the intention
 * interactive terminal to replace/extend dev ui
 	* custom log! handler to show warnings and errors
 	* in-game OR pop out OR out of process [ncurses] terminal console that persists over restarts